open-spaced-repetition/fsrs4anki/README.md

 ## Usage

-For the tutorial on FSRS4Anki scheduler, optimizer, and simulator, please see: [Usage](https://github.com/open-spaced-repetition/fsrs4anki/wiki/Usage)
+For the tutorial on FSRS4Anki scheduler, optimizer, helper, and simulator, please see: [Usage](https://github.com/open-spaced-repetition/fsrs4anki/wiki/Usage)

 ## FAQ